Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 A unique token that was generated includes a timestamp, which defines a period during which it is valid, username, data needed for security and verification of user data, and random things to prevent guessing.

 Obtaining a deep link with the token, app2 parses the token, compares it to the one in the shared storage, and then checks the user identity.
 The time from the creation of the token should be approximately one second.
-Only after this, app2 obtains a new token via refreshToken that uses biometric login of the app under the hood and redirects a user on the screen added in the deep link.
+Only after this, app2 obtains a new token via refreshToken that uses biometric login of the app under the hood and redirects a user to the screen added in the deep link.

 This works only if app2 has a valid (not expired) refresh token and biometric login is enabled.
 Otherwise, users still have to enter their data manually, as if the token or the username does not match.
 Default SSO process with opening browser or WebView will have the same downsides.
 After logging in, it is still possible to send the user directly to the needed application screen.